 The project is divided into several work zones.
 These zones include work to the new jetty, works to the new sea walls, works to the Pavilion and works to tie into the existing walkway at Newtownsmith.
 Currently works to the new jetty are nearing completion.
 This has created a new viewing point with stunning vistas across Scotsman’s Bay to Sandycove Harbour.
 The new long bench on the jetty has been also been completed and this has allowed the rock armour facing the East Pier to commence.
 The construction of massive new sea walls supporting the new walkway at the back of the pavilion is well underway.
 Underpinning and stabilisation of the foundations to the old Pavilion building has been completed and the basement plant room is complete.
 While significant progress has been made in all these areas overall progress in constructing the works is slower than anticipated.
 A combination of factors has contributed to this including a requirement to stabilise the retaining walls that support the Queens Road difficulty in constructing the jetty and the new sea walls.
-As a consequence and this and the recent temporary site closure due to Covid-19, the project is now likely to be completed in December 2020.
+As a consequence and this and the recent temporary site closure due to Covid-19, the project is now likely to be completed in Spring 2021

 The project is funded directly by Dún Laoghaire County Council.
 Additional grant funding of €1.1m has been made available from the European Regional Development Fund under the Designated Urban Centre Grant Scheme (DUCGS).

 The new Dún Laoghaire Baths was designed in-house by dlr’s Architects’ Department.

 SIAC-Mantovani – a joint venture for this project.
 Mantovani, an Italian company, are specialists in marine works